montogeek/laravel-docs-es/homestead.md

 ### Adding The Vagrant Box

-Once VirtualBox and Vagrant have been installed, you should add the `laravel/homestead` box to your Vagrant installation using the following command in your terminal.
+Once VirtualBox / VMware and Vagrant have been installed, you should add the `laravel/homestead` box to your Vagrant installation using the following command in your terminal.
 It will take a few minutes to download the box, depending on your Internet connection speed:

 	vagrant box add laravel/homestead